 As stated above, companies must allocate general expenses to life insurance, accident and health insurance, or investment expense.
 The “All Other Lines of Business” category should include the corporate overhead line of business where that normal designation exists.
 In addition, the Analysis of Operations by Lines of Business requires allocation of general insurance expenses to more detailed lines of business.
 The Annual Statement Instructions discuss the allocation of receipts and expenses to lines of business.

-The Annual Statement Instructions state that the company shall employ those principles and methods that reflect the actual incidence of cost by lines of business.
+The Annual Statement Instructions state that the reporting entity shall employ those principles and methods that reflect the actual incidence of cost by lines of business.
 Companies should consider the relative time spent, the extent of usage and the varying volume of work performed.
 The instructions further state that companies should base the allocations upon objective measurement rather than estimates unless the cost of the measurement clearly outweighs the benefit derived.
 Where estimates are used, individuals familiar with the nature of the activity should make these estimates and thoroughly responsible persons should review these estimates.

 The Annual Statement Instructions also state that companies should not use general indices such as premium volume, number of policies and insurance in force unless the incidence of cost is closely related to the indices or there is no more appropriate basis.
 In no event should such indices be used to distribute claims costs to secondary lines of business.